How to Find the Right Home Through HUD

 - Have physical, mental, emotional or logistical challenges that make property hunting, contract negotiation or other essential steps in the process unusually difficult.

 Fortunately, in addition to helping applicants work through the HUD housing application process, PHA representatives can assist award recipients in sourcing, negotiating and moving into HUD-approved low-income houses or apartments.

-Before You Look at Section 8 Listings
+What to Do Before You Look at Section 8 Listings

 The quickest and easiest way to find HUD-approved housing is to ask your Public Housing Agency (PHA) for their pre-approved list of low income apartments for rent.
 By starting with pre-screen properties, you can significantly shorten the amount of time it takes to conduct your housing search and avoid worrying about the numerous factors that might disqualify a potential property from HUD subsidization.

 Before you review your PHA’s list of Section 8 houses for rent, however, there are several important steps you can take to further reduce the amount of time it takes to find your new home.

 - Review the limits of your award with your PHA representative.
 All HUD housing awards come with restrictions.
 These restrictions include limits on the size of the property you may rent or lease using HUD funds, typically expressed by the maximum number of bedrooms allowed, and the geographic region within which you must live, among other things.These limits are based on your income, family composition and other information you provided with your initial application.
 Understanding these limits can help you easily eliminate prospective housing options from your list right away.
 For example, if you have been approved for a one-bedroom property, you can automatically remove apartments on the Section 8 listings with two or more bedrooms from consideration.
 This will reduce the number of properties for you to look at and allow you to make a decision more quickly.